overleaf/overleaf/server-ce/README.md

 ### Configuration Options

-You can pass configuration options to ShareLaTeX as environment variables:
+You can pass the core configuration options to ShareLaTeX as environment variables:

 ```
 $ docker run -d \